brightzheng100/springboot-swagger-jpa-stack/README.md

 - Using [H2](https://www.h2database.com) as an embedded database for local development and testing;
 - Using [Flyway](https://flywaydb.org/) to make database upgrades / patches as code;
 - Using [micrometer](http://micrometer.io/) to expose Prometheus-style metrics;
-- Using Spring Boot Test Framework with Junit, [Rest Assured](https://github.com/rest-assured/rest-assured) for testing.
+- Using Spring Boot Test Framework with Junit, [Rest Assured](https://github.com/rest-assured/rest-assured) for testing;
+- Optionaly, using [Hazelcast](https://hazelcast.org/) as the cache engine for some use cases, e.g. Hibernate second-level cache;
 - etc.

 But make all these frameworks fully integrated may take some effort.